park-peter/dao-ai/README.md

     type: postgres
     database: *postgres_db
     embedding_model: *embedding_model

+# Option 2: Lakebase (Databricks-native)
+memory:
+  checkpointer:
+    name: conversation_checkpointer
+    type: lakebase
+    schema: *my_schema              # Unity Catalog schema
+    table_name: agent_checkpoints   # Delta table for conversation state

+  store:
+    name: user_preferences_store
+    type: lakebase
+    schema: *my_schema
+    table_name: agent_store         # Delta table for key-value storage
+    embedding_model: *embedding_model
 ```

+**Choosing a backend:**
+- **In-Memory**: Development and testing only
+- **PostgreSQL**: When you need external database features or already have PostgreSQL infrastructure
+- **Lakebase**: When you want Databricks-native persistence with Unity Catalog governance

-### 6. Hook System
+### 7. Hook System

-**What are hooks?** Hooks let you run custom code at specific moments in your agent's lifecycle — like "before starting", "before each message", or "when shutting down".
+**What are hooks?** Hooks let you run custom code at specific moments in your agent's lifecycle — like "before starting" or "when shutting down".

 **Common use cases:**
-- Log every user request for analytics
-- Check permissions before processing
 - Warm up caches on startup
+- Initialize database connections
 - Clean up resources on shutdown
+- Load configuration or credentials

+**For per-message logic** (logging requests, checking permissions, etc.), use **middleware** instead.
+Middleware provides much more flexibility and control over the agent execution flow.

 Inject custom logic at key points in the agent lifecycle: